flexerx999/CustomKitAddon/README.md

 # 🎉 CustomKitAddon - Customkit Silly Addon

-**Multi-page custom items GUI** - customisable amount of pages with navigation, opened on clicking on blank slots in **/customkit**
+**Multi-page custom items GUI** - customisable amount of pages with navigation, opened on clicking on blank slots in **/customkit**.

-**Admin commands** - /customkitadmin add and /customkitadmin reload
+**Admin commands** - [ /customkitadmin add ] and [ /customkitadmin reload ].
+**Permissions** - customkit.use and customkit.admin

-**Full YAML config** - Custom items with enchantments, attributes and special properties
+**Full YAML config** - Custom items with all types of data involved, metadata and skulls support.
+**Enchantment GUI** - Added a Custom GUI for enchants, different type of enchants list for each different item.
+**Pre-made Items** - All types of supported items with options involved for enchants gui installed on jar drop.

-# CustomKitAddon Project Structure
+# CustomKitAddon Project Structure + Instructions
 ```
 CustomKitAddon/
 │
 ├── libs/
-│   └── api.jar (download from API site)
+│   └── strikepractice-api.jar (download from API site) + make a folder called libs in the root then drop the api jar in it.
 │
 ├── src/
 │   └── main/